gpldn/100DaysOfCloud/Journey/001/Readme.md

 ## Cloud Research

-- ✍️ Today I took some time out of the weekend to run through the "Implement and manage storage in Azure" module provided by MS Learn [here](https://docs.microsoft.com/en-us/learn/paths/az-104-manage-storage/).
+Today I took some time out of the weekend to run through the "Implement and manage storage in Azure" module provided by MS Learn [here](https://docs.microsoft.com/en-us/learn/paths/az-104-manage-storage/).

 After completeing a pratice exam from WhizLabs yesterday, I felt like I struggled with a few questions related to storage in Azure.
 I'm hoping this will help me understand some of the key concepts further.
+Covered some important things in the module:
+- Why choosing the correct disk storage is important
+- Reflected on different replication types in Azure
+- Understood the failover process
+- Dipped into Azure File Shares and their uses/benefits

 ## Social Proof